fabiosammy/Beatstream/README.md

 $ docker compose up
 ```

 Open Chrome and surf to http://0.0.0.0:3000 address.
-Log in and wait when indexing ends, refresh page and happy listening!
+Log in using the user on seeds **(username: "admin" and passoword: "pass")** and wait when indexing ends, refresh page and happy listening!

 ### Known issues